nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the meeting will be removed i.e adding of tags is not cumulative.
 * You can remove all the meeting’s tags by typing `t/` without specifying any tags after it.
+* This command may change the Meeting that is currently displayed via the `viewm` command, as detailed in the description for `viewm`.

 Examples:
 *  `editm 1 a/Hawker Centre s/15.09.2023 1500` Edits the location and start of the 1st meeting to be `Hawker Centre` and `15.09.2023 1500` respectively.